Rolex et le sport automobile: bien plus qu'un logo sur un podium

 April 2026 · 5 min read · Carrera Café · The Coffee Journal

 The Rolex logo is everywhere in motorsport.
 On Formula 1 podiums.
 On Daytona billboards.
 On Le Mans banners.
-On drivers' wrists at press conferences.
-For anyone who follows motor racing, the crowned oyster is as familiar as the checkered flag.
+On drivers’ wrists during press conferences.
+For someone who follows motor racing, the crowned oyster is as familiar as the checkered flag.

-But this omnipresence hides something more substantial than a simple sponsorship deal.
-The relationship between Rolex and motorsport is rooted in a common vision of what sustainable excellence means.
+But this omnipresence hides something more substantial than a simple sponsorship contract.
+The relationship between Rolex and motorsport is rooted in a shared vision of what sustainable excellence means.

 Precision watchmaking and motor racing share a fundamental obsession: time.
-Not time as a philosophical notion, but time as an absolute measure, as a field of competition, as the boundary between victory and defeat.
+Not time as a philosophical notion, but time as an absolute measure, as a competitive arena, as the boundary between victory and defeat.

-Rolex understood early on that motorsport was not just an advertising vehicle.
-It was a mirror of the values it sought to embody: extreme precision, reliability under pressure, longevity in a field where trends change quickly.
+Rolex understood early on that motorsport was not simply an advertising vehicle.
+It was a mirror of the values it sought to embody: precision pushed to the extreme, reliability under pressure, longevity in a field where trends change quickly.

 These values are not marketing arguments constructed after the fact.
-They are consistent with what Rolex has actually been doing for over a century.
+They are consistent with what Rolex has truly done for over a century.

 The 24 Hours of Le Mans: an iconic relationship

 The relationship between Rolex and Le Mans is particularly revealing.
-Endurance - racing for 24 hours without faltering - is exactly the kind of ground where a quality watch proves its worth.
-It's not a sprint race.
-It's a test of resistance, of sustained precision, of performance that cannot afford to decline.
+Endurance — running for 24 hours without faltering — is exactly the field where a quality watch proves its worth.
+It’s not a sprint race.
+It’s a test of resistance, of precision maintained over time, of performance that cannot afford to decline.

 Daytona: the watch named after a circuit

-The Rolex Daytona is one of the most iconic sports watches ever produced.
-And its name comes directly from the Daytona Beach circuit in Florida, where the 24 Hours of Daytona, one of America's great endurance events, is run.
+The Rolex Daytona is one of the most iconic sports watches ever made.
+And its name comes directly from the Daytona Beach circuit in Florida, where the 24 Hours of Daytona are held, one of the major American endurance races.

-This is no coincidence.
-The Daytona was designed as a racing chronograph, an instrument for measuring lap times, for timing pit stops, for tracking a car's progress on a track.
+It’s no coincidence.
+The Daytona was designed as a racing chronograph, an instrument to measure lap times, to time pit stops, to track a car’s progress on a track.
 It was born from motorsport, and it has remained connected to it.

-Rolex does not change partners according to trends.
+Rolex does not change partners based on trends.
 It builds long-term relationships with events and disciplines that share its values.
-It is a lesson in how a brand can maintain its relevance without constantly reinventing itself.
+It’s a lesson on how a brand can stay relevant without constantly reinventing itself.

-At Carrera Café, we often think about this: how to build something that lasts, how to be consistent without being rigid, how to remain true to an identity in a changing environment.
-Rolex's answer is simple: choose meaningful associations, and maintain them over time.
+At Carrera Café, we often think about this: how to build something that lasts, how to be consistent without being rigid, how to stay true to an identity in a changing environment.
+Rolex’s answer is simple: choose partnerships that make sense, and maintain them over time.

-Come and experience the motorsport universe at Carrera Café, in Old Quebec City.
+Come experience the motorsport world at Carrera Café, in Old Quebec.

 Related articles